9 Best Charities That Combat Pediatric (Childhood) Cancer (Complete 2023 List)

 What they’ve achieved:

-Since their founding, the National Children’s Cancer Society has distributed more than $68 million to the families of more than 45,000 children battling cancer.
-Their Beyond the Cure Ambassador Scholarship Program has distributed more than $1.8 million to childhood cancer survivors to help them achieve their educational goals.
-Furthermore, their innovative Late Effects After Treatment Tool has helped cancer survivors and their healthcare team anticipate potential future physical and cognitive effects of their cancer treatment.
+Since their founding, the National Children’s Cancer Society has distributed more than $69 million to the families of more than 49,000 children battling cancer.
+For example, their Beyond the Cure Ambassador Scholarship Program has distributed more than $2 million to pediatric cancer survivors to help them achieve their educational goals.
+Furthermore, their innovative Late Effects After Treatment Tool has helped cancer survivors and their healthcare team anticipate the potential future physical and cognitive effects of their cancer treatment.

 Ways to contribute: